Dahc-Dragyn/IPB-of-the-Battlefield/Oct6README.md

+Development of this IPB AI Agent is temporarily paused.
+The project requires specific data and localized IPB information that I cannot currently access due to security clearance restrictions.

 # IPB AI Agent
 #This is just a start the 3 required models need work.
 I am just learning.
 I think that the predictive model needs the most work.